donny-son/nvim-config/README.md

 ### System Dependencies

 - Live grep for Telescope : `brew install ripgrep`
-- Yarn, NodeJS : install from brew and manage versions of node with nvm
+- NodeJS, Yarn : install from brew and manage versions of node with nvm
 - Rust
 - Go